zsparal/api-documentation/source/reference/v2/settlements-api/get-open-settlement.rst

 --------
 ``200`` ``application/hal+json; charset=utf-8``

-The open balance settlement is returned in the same fashion as the :ref:`Get settlement <v2/settlements-get>` endpoint.
+The open balance settlement is returned in the same fashion as the :doc:`Get settlement </reference/v2/settlements-api/get-settlement>` endpoint.

 Example
 -------